KILTprotocol/spec-KiltTransferAssetRecipient/README.md

 ### Object Normalisation and Hashing

-The `id` property of the endpoint MUST be the [multibase][multibase] representation of the Blake256 output calculated from the Base64 encoding of the normalised representation of the resource dereferenced by the URIs in `serviceEndpoint`.
+The `id` property of the endpoint MUST be the [multibase][multibase] representation of the Blake2b-256 output calculated from the Base64 encoding of the normalised representation of the resource dereferenced by the URIs in `serviceEndpoint`.
-The multibase chosen must yield values that do not contain invalid characters as per the definition of the `id` property in the DID specification, i.e., the resulting `id` must still be a valid URI conforming to [RFC3986][rfc3986].
+The multibase chosen MUST yield values that do not contain invalid characters as per the definition of the `id` property in the DID specification, i.e., the resulting `id` MUST still be a valid URI conforming to [RFC3986][rfc3986].

-The retrieved resource must be normalised before being hashed.
+The retrieved resource MUST be normalised before being hashed.
 For the scope of this spec, we consider **normalised** a resource that meets the following criteria:

-* No whitespaces in the document
+* No whitespaces in the document expect for those that are part of a property
-* The set of asset entries is alphabetically sorted in ascending order by the asset name.
+* The set of asset entries is *alphabetically sorted in ascending order* by the asset name.
 Because each asset is assumed to be unique, there is no possibility of conflict.
-* The set of accounts for each asset entry is alphabetically sorted in ascending order by the account address.
+* The set of accounts for each asset entry is *alphabetically sorted in ascending order* by the account address.
 Because each address is assumed to be unique, there is no possibility of conflict.

 This normalisation step is required to ensure that two semantically-equivalent services do not hash to two different values and are hence considered two distinct ones.

-Hence, calling `M` the multibase encoding operation of some data, `H` the Blake256 hashing, `B` the binary representation of some information, and `N` the normalisation step, the service `id` for a given object `O` is `M(H(B(N(O))))`.
+Hence, calling `M` the multibase encoding operation of some data, `H` the Blake2b-256 hashing, `B` the binary representation of some information, and `N` the normalisation step, the service `id` for a given object `O` is `M(H(B(N(O))))`.
 For example, with the object `O` being the example `serviceEndpoint` shown above, and the multibase `M` being `base64urlpad`, the resulting service endpoint looks like the following:

 ```json